MicrosoftDocs/architecture-center/docs/solution-ideas/articles/elastic-workplace-search-content.md

 - [Linux virtual machines in Azure](https://azure.microsoft.com/services/virtual-machines/linux) are on-demand, scalable Linux computing resources that give you the flexibility of virtualization, but eliminate the maintenance demands of physical hardware.
 The VMs are an on-demand and scalable resource.
 - [Azure Storage](https://azure.microsoft.com/product-categories/storage) is a set of massively scalable and secure cloud services for data, apps, and workloads.
 It includes [Azure Files](https://azure.microsoft.com/services/storage/files), [Azure Table Storage](https://azure.microsoft.com/services/storage/tables), and [Azure Queue Storage](https://azure.microsoft.com/services/storage/queues).
 Azure Files is often an effective tool for migrating mainframe workloads.
 - [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network) is a secure private network in the cloud.
 It connects VMs to one another, to the internet, and to on-premises networks.
 - [Elastic on Azure](https://azure.microsoft.com/en-us/overview/linux-on-azure/elastic) is an open source tool that you can use to  take data from any source—reliably and securely, in any format—then search, analyze, and visualize that data in real time.
-Elastic on Azure can deliver sub-second response times when working at terabyte and petabyte scale.
+Elastic on Azure can deliver subsecond response times when working at terabyte and petabyte scale.

 ## Contributors